Guo-Haowei/Cylinders/README.md

 * cylIntersect raises "Not a point/vector problem" (solved?)

 ## Future
-* Color picking for selecting cylinders
-* Hightlight the border of the selected cylinder
+* Hightlight the border of the selected cylinder(Object outlining)
 * Raytracing for refraction effect